-Here is what the Distress Pad Spacers look like. (without the writing...we just wrote that for you to see the size) Each Spacer is made out of thin chip board an we sell these in a 24 kit for $1.00 or a 48 kit for $2.00.
+Here is what the Distress Pad Spacers look like. (without the writing...we just wrote that for you to see the size) Each Spacer is made out of thin chip board and is easy to fold....which you will need to do once you're ready for set up.

-But, if you wanted to hand make these yourselves, this is the size you would need to use.
+Fun fact: you can also hand make these yourselves!
+This is the size you would need to use.
 Cereal box cardboard is a tiny bit thinner than the material we use, so you could use that as a reference.
-But, you could use whatever material that's available....maybe even some cardstock paper, since I know I always have some of that around the craftroom!
+However, you could use whatever material that's available....maybe even some cardstock paper!

-Here is a close up of what the organizer will look like once the chip board is all the way in the back of the organizer cubby.
+Here is a close up of what the organizer will look like once the chip board is all set up!

-It was so easy for me to grab out the Distress Ink Pad once the Distress Pad Spacer was in the back of the organizer.
-Now the ink pad hangs off the organizer just a tiny bit so the ink pad can be easily pulled out.
+Once the Distress Ink Pad is in the back of the organizer, the ink pad hangs off the organizer perfectly and can be easily pulled out.

 Here is the final result!
-The Distress Ink Pads, with the Distress Pad Spacer Kit, makes your organizer look finished and complete.
+The Distress Ink Pads, along with the Distress Pad Spacer Kit, make your organizer look finished and complete.